 Summary of research interest:

-Dr. Ruberg is an Assistant Professor of Medicine and Radiology at Boston University School of Medicine and the Director of the Advanced Cardiac Imaging Program at Boston Medical Center.
+Dr. Ruberg is an Associate Professor of Medicine and Radiology at Boston University School of Medicine and the Director of the Advanced Cardiac Imaging Program at Boston Medical Center.
 His clinical and research expertise is in the field of cardiac imaging with advanced training in echocardiography, cardiovascular magnetic resonance imaging (MRI), and cardiac computed tomography (CT).
 He is a member of the Cardiac Imaging Committee of the scientific Council on Clinical Cardiology of the American Heart Association.
 Dr. Ruberg is a peer reviewer for numerous journals relevant to cardiovascular medicine including Circulation, Journal of the American College of Cardiology, Nature Clinical Practice Cardiovascular Medicine, Journal of Cardiovascular Magnetic Resonance, and Obesity.
 In addition he is a member of the editorial board of Circulation: Cardiovascular Imaging.
 Dr. Ruberg is also the Co-Director of the Cardiovascular Fellowship Training Program.

 Dr. Ruberg’s research interest is in the application of MRI-based techniques, including MR spectroscopy, to quantify lipid (fat) deposition within the heart and vasculature as it relates to cardiac and vascular dysfunction.
 He also has a strong interest in amyloid cardiomyopathy, and the utility of cardiac MR in the diagnosis and management of this disease.
 He is a co-investigator on numerous extramurally funded projects with collaborations involving investigators in cardiovascular medicine, biophysics, geriatrics, cardiac surgery, and hematology/oncology.